Rouselos/responsive-content/README.md

 ### Content

 You'll probably want to include default content in your content-container element.
 This basically means the "smallest" version of you content, i.e. suitable for smartphones.
-When the device screen width exceeds the first (non zero) breakpoint in your set of defined breakpoints, an ajax call will be made and the default content will be replaced by the ajax response's HTML fragment.
+When the window width exceeds the first (non zero) breakpoint in your set of defined breakpoints, an ajax call will be made and the default content will be replaced by the ajax response's HTML fragment.
 Alternatively, if you don't include such default content, you can use the `forceLoad: true` option to force an initial ajax load.